Mike Potter (racing driver)

 Mike Anthony Potter (July 4, 1949 – October 31, 2022) was an American NASCAR driver.
-He was born on July 4, 1949, and lived in Johnson City, Tennessee.
+He lived in Johnson City, Tennessee.

 Over the course of his Winston Cup Series career, Potter raced sixty races.
 Every season he raced was part-time.
 The most races he ran in a season was eleven in both 1983 and 1992.
 1983 was his official year as a rookie, because he ran more than eight races.
 His best career finish was a fifteenth at Nashville Speedway in 1981.